Becky (2020 film): Plot

 Becky becomes aware of the assailants' presence and talks over a walkie-talkie, pretending to call the police in an attempt to scare them away.
-Dominick calls her bluff and begins torturing Jeff to lure her out.
+Dominick calls her bluff and tortures Jeff to lure her out.
 Dominick allows Jeff to talk to Becky, but Jeff tells her to run.
 Jeff breaks free and finds Becky, telling her he loves her, before Dominick shoots him dead.
-Dominick demands the key, but Becky gouges out his left eye with it before fleeing with Diego.
+Dominick demands the key, but Becky gouges out his left eye with it then flees with Diego.

 Dominick goes back into the house and sends Cole and Hammond to retrieve the key.
 Cole chases Becky back to her fort and tries to negotiate, but she ambushes and kills him with colored pencils and a sharpened ruler.

 Apex shows Kayla and Ty compassion, and Dominick tries to have Apex reaffirm his loyalty to him.
-After finding Cole's corpse, Hammond chases Becky down to the lake, where she makes him trip so that he falls on a wooden plank of nails, impaling his stomach.
-Hammond then falls into the lake, and Becky uses a nearby boat propeller to kill him.
-She is found by Apex, who momentarily incapacitates Diego.
-Not wanting to hurt Becky, Apex urges her to flee.
+After finding Cole's corpse, Hammond chases Becky down to the lake, where she lures him into a trap, impaling his stomach.
+Hammond then falls into the lake, and Becky kills him with the propeller of an outboard motor.
+Apex finds Becky and her and incapacitates the dog but does not want to hurt Becky, and urges her to flee.

 Becky makes her presence known to Kayla and Ty; Kayla tries to distract Dominick by asking him about the key's purpose.
-Becky sets off the car alarm to lure Dominick out, while Kayla tries to free herself.
+Becky sets off the car alarm to lure Dominick out, while Kayla frees herself.
 Apex fends off Dominick long enough for Becky to run a lawnmover over Dominick's head, and then shoots the apologetic Apex dead.
-Kayla and Ty come out with Diego and sit beside Becky as they wait for the police.
-In the present, Becky claims she does not remember the gang's deaths, with a cold look on her face, one hand nonchalantly playing with the key dangling on a string around her neck.
+Kayla and Ty join Diego and Becky to wait for the police.

+In the present, Becky claims she does not remember the gang's deaths and lies about why they said they had come, with a cold look on her face, one hand nonchalantly playing with the key dangling on a string around her neck.